NLnetLabs/unbound/doc/unbound.conf.rst

         UDP queries without a DNS Cookie receive REFUSED responses with the TC flag set, that may trigger fall back to TCP for those clients.

-    .. _unbound.conf.access-control.action.deny_non_local:
-    .. _unbound.conf.access-control.action.refuse_non_local:

-    deny_non_local, refuse_non_local
+    @@UAHL@unbound.conf.access-control.action@deny_non_local@@
         The
         :ref:`deny_non_local<unbound.conf.access-control.action.deny_non_local>`
-        and
+        action is for hosts that are only allowed to query for the authoritative :ref:`local-data<unbound.conf.local-data>`, they are not
+        allowed full recursion but only the static data.
+        Messages that are disallowed are dropped.

+    @@UAHL@unbound.conf.access-control.action@refuse_non_local@@
+        The
         :ref:`refuse_non_local<unbound.conf.access-control.action.refuse_non_local>`
-        actions are for hosts that are only allowed to query for the authoritative :ref:`local-data<unbound.conf.local-data>`, they are not
+        action is for hosts that are only allowed to query for the authoritative :ref:`local-data<unbound.conf.local-data>`, they are not
         allowed full recursion but only the static data.

-        With
-        :ref:`deny_non_local<unbound.conf.access-control.action.deny_non_local>`,
-        messages that are disallowed are dropped, with :ref:`refuse_non_local<unbound.conf.access-control.action.refuse_non_local>`
-        they receive error code REFUSED.
+        Messages that are disallowed receive error code REFUSED.

     By default only localhost (the 127.0.0.0/8 IP netblock, not the loopback interface) is implicitly *allowed*, the rest is refused.